Open Agent Toolkit

 Preference keys

-All eight workflow preference keys live under the workflow.* namespace:
+Workflow preference keys live under the workflow.* namespace:

 • workflow.designModecollaborative, selective, or draft.
 Default design interaction mode. selective applies only to full oat-project-design; quick-start lightweight design treats it as collaborative because quick-start keeps the smaller collaborative/draft choice.